 For this video I had the pleasure to collaborate with another YouTube channel that I’m a huge fan of called, Fudehouse.
 I invite every single one of you to visit this channel because it is like no other out there since Jeff, its creator, does a fantastic job of teaching you great cooking tips and techniques in a fun way.
 Below you will find the link for the video he made for our collaboration where he’ll show you everything related to beef short ribs such as where they come from on the animal, what to look for when buying them, the different ways to cut them and what they are called at the butcher/supermarket, all that fun stuff.
 I hope you enjoy it!

 How to Butcher Short Ribs – where do they come from? by Fudehouse

-4. After it has cooked, add the cilantro and taste for seasoning.
+- After it is cooked, add the cilantro and taste for seasoning.
 Add more salt and pepper if desired.

 - Serve immediately with white rice, avocado, Colombian hot sauce, Colombia green hot sauce, or hogao.